lj89/Predict-IMDB-rating-of-a-movie/README.md

 ### Conclusion
-The best model I would choose for deployment is LGB which has improved test RMSE after hyper-parameters tuning as well as the second best training time.
+The best model I would choose for deployment is LGB which has the best test RMSE after hyper-parameters tuning as well as the second fastest training time.